 More info about area hotels at the bottom of this page.

 History Camp Boston will be held at Suffolk University Law School’s Sargent Hall, located at 120 Tremont Street, Boston, MA 02108 steps from Boston Common in downtown Boston.

 Getting to History Camp

 When making your reservations, consider staying at least through Sunday afternoon.
 And if you are planning on making a vacation of it, come for the special events the weekend prior that are being held to mark the 250th anniversary of the Boston Massacre.

 The Massachusetts Bay Transportation Authority website and the MBTA Trip Planner. have helpful information about using the subway (the “T”) and commuter rail, though Google Maps may be the simplest overall since it includes information on all transportation options.

-It’s a short walk to commuter trains that come into South Station and North Station.
+Commuter rail: It’s about a 10 minute walk to Suffolk from South Station and a 15 minute walk from North Station.

-The blue line goes to Government Center which is a couple blocks from Suffolk.
-The Government Center station is on Cambridge St which turns into Tremont St.
+Alternatively, the Blue line goes to Government Center, which is a couple blocks from Suffolk.
+The Government Center station is on Cambridge St., which turns into Tremont St.